juj/fbcp-ili9341/README.md

 The result is that the SPI bus can be kept close to 100% saturation, ~94-97% usual, to maximize the utilization rate of the bus, while only transmitting practically the minimum number of bytes needed to describe each new frame.

-As a bonus, `fbcp-ili9341` has a very low processing latency, 33msecs faster than what has been observed on a cheap 3.5" KeDei HDMI display.
-See the latency and tearing test video above for an example.
+As a bonus, `fbcp-ili9341` has a very low processing latency, [~33msecs faster than what has been observed on a cheap 3.5" KeDei HDMI display](https://www.youtube.com/watch?v=1yvmvv0KtNs).
+The incurred internal processing latency overhead is very quick as well: [fbcp-ili9341 gets pixels as response from GPIO input to screen in less than 16.66 msecs!](https://www.youtube.com/watch?v=EOICdpjiqv8) (I only have a 120fps recording camera, so can't easily measure delays shorter than that) This does not mean necessarily that overall input latency in games would be 16.66 msecs, since this test bypasses DispmanX and latency caused by game execution and e.g. emulation.

 ### Tested Devices